 High vapor concentration may cause irritation.
 Safety goggles should be worn to prevent accidental splashes of resin into the eyes.
 If resin comes in contact with the eye, flush immediately with large amounts of COLD water for 15 minutes.
 Avoid sunlight, fluorescent light, and other ultraviolet light, and obtain immediate medical attention.
 Eye-wash facilities and a first-aid kit should be readily available and close to the resin/green parts.

 If resin splashes into the eye when contact lenses are worn, flush the eye with water immediately.
 Verify that flushing has removed the contact lens from the eye.
 Protect eyes from light and obtain immediate medical attention.
 Discard contact lenses that come into contact with liquid resin or green parts.

 Inhaling fumes from resin is irritating to the respiratory system.
 High atmospheric concentrations may lead to irritation of the respiratory tract, dizziness, headache and anesthetic effects.
 Do not operate the Figure 4 UV Curing Unit 350 without its carbon filter in place.
 For most resins, normal operation of the UV Curing Unit 350 with its filter in place should not emit fumes.
 If a person should inhale fumes, bring the exposed person to fresh air.
 Perform CPR if required.
 If breathing is difficult, give oxygen and obtain immediate medical attention for the person.

-If a person ingests resin and the victim is unconscious or having convulsions, do not induce vomiting or give any substance by mouth.
+If a person ingests material, get medical attention immediately.
 Immediately rinse the person's mouth and have him/her drink plenty of water.
-Get medical attention.